niketanmoon/devTinder/README.md

   })

 ## Database, Schema and Models | Mongoose

 - Create a config folder
 - add file database.js
 - install mongoose to connect to the db
+- Add model schema and add user to database

+## Diving into the apis
+-